Awesama-T/IC-Design/README.md

 # IC-Design
-The maximum that I ever did with Cadence tools.
+The maximum that I ever did with Cadence design tools.